Senobare/hyprland_installer/README.md

 # hyprland_installer
 Welcome to **hyprland_installer**!
 This repository contains an **installer script** designed to set up a personalized and optimized **Hyprland** environment on your Arch Linux system.
 Whether you're a developer, enthusiast, or new to Hyprland, this script will guide you through the setup process and automate most of the configuration.

+>**Note:** This installer does not cover the NVIDIA side.
+Currently, users with an NVIDIA card will need to troubleshoot on their own.
+You can refer to the official guide here: [Hyprland NVIDIA Setup](https://wiki.hyprland.org/Nvidia/).
 ---

 ## 🌟 Requirements